neuroquery/pubget/README.md

 # Usage

-The creation of a dataset happens in four steps:
+The creation of a dataset happens in 3 steps:
 - Downloading the articles in bulk from the [PMC](https://www.ncbi.nlm.nih.gov/pmc/) API.
 - Extracting the articles from the bulk download
 - Extracting text, stereotactic coordinates and metadata from the articles, and storing this information in CSV files.

+Afterwards, some optional steps can also be run, such as:
 - Vectorizing the text: transforming it into vectors of [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) features.
+- Running the same analyses as NeuroSynth or NeuroQuery.
+- Preparing the data for use with labelbuddy or NiMARE.

 Each of these steps stores its output in a separate directory.
 Normally, you will run the whole procedure in one command by invoking `pubget run`.
 However,